ACDC: The Adverse Conditions Dataset with Correspondences for Robust Semantic Driving Scene Perception: Acknowledgment

+\PAR{Adaptation of object detection} networks from a labeled source domain to another unlabeled target domain is also an active research field.
+Currently, there are mainly two categories of UDA for object detection methods: domain alignment and self-training.
+Domain alignment strives to bridge the domain gap by minimizing the domain discrepancy through style transfer, adversarial training and graph matching.
+Self-training relies on pseudo-labels to extract rich knowledge contained in the target domain and presents promising performance.
+Although all aforementioned strategies have been proven effective in alleviating the damage of domain shift, due to the lack of datasets with rich adverse conditions, these methods are mainly evaluated on synthetic-to-real, cross-city and cross-camera settings.
+The \emph{normal-to-adverse adaptation}, which is of high value for intelligent driving systems, is rarely examined.
+ACDC provides a large-scale dataset for adverse conditions and promotes the progress of unsupervised and weakly supervised object detection methods under adverse conditions.

 We base the design of ACDC on the same general principles as seminal normal-condition datasets~\cite{Cityscapes} and adapt the collection and annotation process to fit better the adverse condition setting at hand.
+An overview of this process is shown in Fig.~\ref{fig:annotation}.